The best-known part of a solar power system is the Solar Panels.

-If you have a lot of space, then you can look at having more lower power rating panels .
+But, if you have a lot of space, then you can look at having more lower power rating panels.

 Solar Panel sizes are changing all the time for bigger and better panels.
 For instance, the panels we now sell are vastly bigger in rating than the panels we were selling between 2 and 3 years ago.

-Naturally, with the betterment in solar panel technology, obsolete tech has now been abandoned.
+Naturally, with the betterment of solar panel technology, obsolete tech has now been abandoned.
 Therefore, making it near impossible to find those 180W panels you bought back in 2018.